Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

 The mentor plays a key role in supervising the work-study student.

-It is one of the three key players essential to the success of the work-study program.
-We refer to this as a “triad”: the work-study mentor, the academic advisor, and the training organization (CFA or Continuing Education Department).
+It is one of the three key players essential to the smooth operation of the work-study program.
+This is referred to as a “triad”: the work-study student’s mentor, the academic advisor, and the training organization (CFA or Continuing Education Department).

 "To inspire others, you have to be inspired yourself!"